dhis2/app-platform/docs/scripts/start.md

-  --port, -p  The port to use when running the development server       [number] --proxy, -P  The remote DHIS2 instance the proxy should point to      [string] --proxyPort  The port to use when running the proxy   [number] [default: 8080]
+  --port, -p  The port to use when running the development server       [number] --proxy, -P  The remote DHIS2 instance the proxy should point to      [string] --proxyPort  The port to use when running the proxy   [number] [default: 8080] --host       Exposes the server on the local network.
+Can optionally provide
+              an address to use. [boolean or string]
 ```